 I don’t know about you, but I love springtime!
 The flowers start to bloom, the weather becomes a little warmer and the kids can finally go out and play!
 Sometimes my boys can get a little stir crazy being inside all the time.
 It’s nice to go outside and breath in some fresh air!

 Even though Spring is right around the corner, it’s still a little nippy in the morning when I drive my son to school.
 All the scarves that I own are bulky and are meant for chilly, freezing weather.
-So I wanted to crochet a scarf that it more lightweight and that I could wear as we head into Spring.
+So I wanted to crochet a scarf that I could wear as we head into Spring.

 2 to 3 skeins of Lion Brand Feels Like Butta Yarn.